Jack12816/pry-byebug-reloaded/README.md

 ## Alternatives

-Note that all of the alternatives here are incompatible with pry-byebug.
-If your platform is supported by pry-byebug, you should remove any of the gems mentioned here if they are present in your Gemfile.
+Note that all of the alternatives here are incompatible with pry-byebug-reloaded.
+If your platform is supported by pry-byebug-reloaded, you should remove any of the gems mentioned here if they are present in your Gemfile.

 * [pry-debugger]: Provides step-by-step debugging for MRI 1.9.3 or older